 Businesses can reap considerable benefits by making more extensive use of wireless to augment and replace existing wired network elements, but transitioning to a truly integrated wired and wireless world will profoundly affect the way enterprise networks are engineered, deployed, managed, monitored and secured.
 In this tip series, we have suggested many factors that should be evaluated to maximize wireless investment and make this migration more transparent.
 Companies' network integration approaches, timelines and priorities differ, but one truth is universal: There's too much at stake here to forge ahead without proper planning and a strong foundation.

-About the author: Lisa A. Phifer is vice president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 20 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
+Lisa A. Phifer is vice president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 20 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.